trance1st/JSONP1.1-DEMO/Readme.md

 Retrieving a value based on a JSON Pointer
 ```
 JsonObject person = Json.createObjectBuilder()
-                .add("name", "Posa bogdan")
+                .add("name", "Posa Bogdan")
                 .build();
 //Applying a pointer
 JsonPointer p = Json.createPointer("/name");
 JsonValue name = p.getValue(person);

-// It will print "Posa bogdan"
+// It will print "Posa Bogdan"
 System.out.println(name);
 ```

 >  See the class JsonPointerExample for more examples.

->  Solve the exercise described in JsonPointerExercise.txt (use the class JsonPointerExercise for solution)
+>  Solve the exercise described in JsonPointerExercise.txt (use the class JsonPointerExercise to solve)

 ##### 3 - JSON PATCH